OSVTAC/project-recommendations/index.md

   third-party code are developed, and the original third-party code has a different license than the main software's license, the modifications should be dual-licensed under both licenses, if possible.
+  (See also item (e) of the third "resolved" paragraph of the Commission's [Open Source Voting Resolution][commission-resolution-local].)

 * In addition to the software being open source, project documentation should be openly licensed.
 This includes things like design documents, installation and setup documents, user manuals, and testing documents.
   The recommended license for documentation is the Creative Commons Attribution-ShareAlike 4.0 license ([CC-BY-SA 4.0][cc-by-sa]).
+  (See also the reference to ”freely and openly licensed” documentation in the Commission's
+  [Open Source Voting Resolution][commission-resolution-local].)

 * [TODO: provide recommendations related to managing community feedback and contributions during project development.
 Also think about whether